Prices of Spider-Man Villains 1st Appearances

-What are the key appearances of Spider-Man villains worth?
+What are the key appearances of Spider-Man bad guys worth?

 We include record sales and minimum values.
 Click any book for current prices.